 - The response has not been corrupted and does not contain malicious code

-- The IP is not on a list known abusive IP address
+- The IP is not on a list of known abusive IP addresses

 Over 95% of open proxies fail these tests.
-Therefore, the ProxyMesh open proxy server only keeps the 5% of open proxies that are actually usable.
+Therefore, the ProxyMesh Open proxy server only keeps the 5% of open proxies that are actually usable.
 However, this still may not be good enough for many use cases.
-If you really need high speed and reliable proxy servers, we recommend using the ProxyMesh rotating proxies.

 Issues can arise on the Open Proxy between checking times.
 One possible error is a Sign In prompt asking for your username and password even though your IP address is whitelisted.

 If you'd like to read more about open proxies in general, please visit our companion website, proxyserver.com, and check out these articles: